dataclay/cli-tools/README.md

 In practice, the actual command line would look like this if we wanted to launch AE CC2015

-`osascript aeCC2015.applescript`
+`osascript templater-CC2015.applescript`

 Follow these steps to invoke Templater's CLI with After Effects CC 2015 on OSX:

 1. Launch a Terminal session
-2. Navigate to a directory that contains a Templater-compatible AEP file, a configured `templater-options.json` file, the `Templater 2.jsxbin` file, and the `aeCC2015.applescript` file.
+2. Navigate to a directory that contains a Templater-compatible AEP file, a configured `templater-options.json` file, and the `templater-CC2015.applescript` file.
-3. Type in `osascript aeCC2015.applescript` and press Enter to have Templater interpret the configuration in the `templater-options.json` file and launch After Effects CC 2015.
+3. Type in `osascript templater-CC2015.applescript` and press Enter to have Templater interpret the configuration in the `templater-options.json` file and launch After Effects CC 2015.
 4. Wait for Templater to complete it versioning tasks as specified within the `tasks` key of the `templater-options.json` file.
 If you get unexpected results, consult the `templater.log` file to see any messages Templater logged.

 ###On Microsoft Windows